oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/azure.md

         :::tip

-         If you've created a multi-tenant app registration, each tenant will need to grant admin consent for the application.
-See [request the permissions from a directory admin](https://learn.microsoft.com/en-us/entra/identity-platform/v2-admin-consent#request-the-permissions-from-a-directory-admin).
+         For multitenant app registrations, each tenant is required to provide admin consent to the application.
-         Below is an example of the URL that needs to be visited to grant admin consent:
+         Instructions on how to request these permissions from a directory admin can be found [here](https://learn.microsoft.com/en-us/entra/identity-platform/v2-admin-consent#request-the-permissions-from-a-directory-admin).
+         An example URL for granting admin consent is shown below:

          ```
          https://login.microsoftonline.com/organizations/v2.0/adminconsent?client_id={client_id}&scope=https://graph.microsoft.com/.default&redirect_uri=http://localhost:4180/oauth2/callback
          ```

-         Replace `{client_id}` with the application's client ID.
+         Replace `{client_id}` with your application's client ID.
+Note that the redirect back to your application does not need to be successful for the admin consent to be granted.

         :::